 Need for Emergency Cash

 How much you can actually afford to pay for a house in Northwest Valley is also determined, at least in part, by how much in reserve funds you can keep on hand to cover emergencies, especially emergency repairs.
-Studies show that nearly half of American don’t have enough cash on hand to cover a $400 emergency expense.
-And keep in mind that a new roof will run you up to $10,000.
-Short of borrowing this money for a new roof, you would risk being delinquent on mortgage payments if you didn’t enough reserve cash.
+As a homeowner, you’ll want to have some emergency repair money available in case something breaks.
+Like your air conditioner in the middle of summer or if your roof starts leaking.
+Studies show that nearly half of American don’t have enough cash on hand to cover a $400 emergency expense

 Buying a house is a big step and a large financial transaction even for experienced investors.
 You should, then, before signing the contract, figure out how much you can really afford to pay for a house in Northwest Valley.
 For there’s a lot more to it than just how much your bank is willing to lend.

 Are you ready to buy a house in Northwest Valley?
 We can help!
 Send us a message or give us a call today!
 (602) 529-3380

 Find out more:

 Find Northwest Valley Homes For Sale In Glendale, Arizona